george123wright/Portfolio/README.md

 ## Repository Layout

 ```
-fetch_data/       - Utilities that download analyst fundamentals, price history and macro data
+fetch_data/       - Download analyst fundamentals, historical prices and macro data
-data_processing/  - Cleaning functions and ratio loaders used by the forecasting models
+data_processing/  - Load and clean financial statements, ratios and macro series
-forecasts/        - Forecasting models (DCF, DCFE, Prophet, SARIMAX, regression) and the combined forecast
+forecasts/        - Forecasting and valuation models (DCF, DCFE, Prophet, SARIMAX, etc.)
-functions/        - Reusable helpers: regression, CAPM/Black–Litterman, covariance utilities, Excel export
+functions/        - Reusable utilities (regression, Black–Litterman, CAPM, covariance)
-Optimiser/        - Portfolio optimisation routines and the main optimisation script
+Optimiser/        - Portfolio optimisation routines and reporting
-indicators/       - Technical analysis scores and Reddit sentiment scrapers
+indicators/       - Technical indicators and Reddit sentiment scrapers
 maps/             - Mapping tables for currencies, sectors and indexes
 rel_val/          - Relative valuation models (PE, PS, PBV, EV/Sales, Graham, etc.)
 ```

 ## Typical Workflow

-1. **Download data**
-   - `python fetch_data/financial_data.py` retrieves analyst information, financial statements and historical prices via Yahoo Finance.
+The major components are described below.

+## Data Collection (`fetch_data`)

+* **`financial_data.py`** – Retrieves analyst estimates and financial statements
+  via `yfinance`.
+Processes historical draws and exports metrics such as EPS, revenue growth and analyst price targets.
-   - `python fetch_data/fetch_macro_data.py` downloads macroeconomic time series from FRED and major index prices.
+* **`fetch_macro_data.py`** – Downloads macroeconomic time series (interest
+  rates, CPI, GDP, unemployment) from FRED and major index prices.

-2. **Generate indicators**
+* **`factor_data.py`** – Loads Fama–French factor returns from the Fama–French
+  database for use in factor models.
+* **`collecting_data.py`** – Downloads historical OHLCV data, computes basic
+  technical indicators with the `ta` package and scrapes economic forecasts from Trading Economics.

+These scripts populate the Excel workbooks used by later stages.

+## Data Processing (`data_processing`)

+* **`financial_forecast_data.py`** – Handles per‑ticker financial statements and
+  analyst forecasts.
+Provides convenience methods for currency adjustment, outlier removal and generating forward‑looking KPIs used by the models.
+* **`macro_data.py`** – Wrapper around macroeconomic series giving easy access to inflation, GDP growth and other regressors.
+* **`ratio_data.py`** – Loads historical financial ratios and derives growth metrics used for regressions.
+* **`ind_data_processing.py`** – Cleans the stock screener output and aggregates industry/region level data.

+## Forecast Models (`forecasts`)

+* **`prophet_model.py`** – Uses Facebook Prophet with additional financial and macro regressors.
+Revenue/EPS scenarios are fed in to produce probabilistic price paths.
+Cross‑validation is performed via Prophet's utilities to select optimal seasonality and changepoint parameters.
+* **`Sarimax.py`** – Fits SARIMAX models with exogenous macro factors.
+Future macro scenarios are generated by fitting a VAR model; Monte‑Carlo, through Cholesky decomposition, draws are then propagated through the SARIMAX to produce price simulations.
+* **`lstm.py`** – Builds an LSTM network on rolling windows of returns and engineered factors.
+Bootstrapped datasets are used to create many predictions that are averaged for robustness.
+* **`dcf.py`** – Performs discounted cash‑flow valuation.
+Cash flows are
+  forecast using elastic‑net regression (see `fast_regression.py`) and then discounted.
+Monte‑Carlo scenarios for growth and discount rates generate a distribution of intrinsic values.
+* **`dcfe.py`** – Similar to `dcf.py` but values equity directly via
+  discounted cash‑flow to equity.
+Constrained regression ensures realistic relationships between drivers.
+* **`ri.py`** – Implements a residual income model where future book value is grown and excess returns are discounted using the cost of equity.
+* **`returns_reg_pred.py`** – Trains a gradient‑boosting regression model on
+  engineered features to predict twelve‑month returns.
+Bootstrapping is used to build a distribution of possible outcomes.
+* **`relative_valuation_and_capm.py`** – Combines relative valuation ratios, as well as CAPM,
+* Fama-French 3 factor model and Fama-French 5 factor model to derive expected returns.
+* **`Combination_Forecast.py`** – Aggregates all of the above model outputs into a Bayesian ensemble, applying weights and producing an overall score table.

+## Utility Functions (`functions`)

+* **`fast_regression.py`** – An elastic‑net solver using CVXPY with
+  grid‑search cross‑validation.
+Supports constraints to ensure coefficients meet accounting logic.
+* **`cov_functions.py`** – Provides covariance estimators including constant
+  correlation, Ledoit‑Wolf shrinkage, predicted covariances derived from multi‑horizon scaling, and an extended Stein Shrinkage.
+* **`black_litterman_model.py`** – Implements the Black–Litterman update to
+  combine market equilibrium returns with user views.
+Outputs posterior mean returns and covariance matrices.
+* **`capm.py`** – Standard CAPM helper computing expected return given beta and market parameters.
+* **`coe.py`** – Calculates cost of equity per ticker accounting for country and currency risk premiums.
+* **`fama_french_3_pred.py` / `fama_french_5_pred.py`** – Estimate expected
+  returns using the Fama–French factor models, given simulated future factor values.
+* **`factor_simulations.py`** – Uses a VAR model to simulate future factor realisations which feed into the Fama–French forecasts.
+* **`export_forecast.py`** – Writes DataFrames to Excel with conditional
+  formatting and table styling.
+* **`read_pred_file.py`** – Reads previously generated forecast sheets and
+  updates them with latest market prices.

+## Technical Indicators and Sentiment (`indicators`)

-   - `python indicators/technical_indicators.py` calculates EMA, MACD, Bollinger Bands, RSI and other signals and writes them back to the workbook.
+* **`technical_indicators.py`** – Calculates EMA, MACD, Bollinger Bands, RSI and other classic technical indicators, scoring each ticker and saving results to Excel.
-   - `python indicators/wallstreetbets_scrapping.py` scrapes r/wallstreetbets posts to gauge sentiment.

-3. **Create forecasts**
-   - Run individual models such as `forecasts/prophet_model.py`, `forecasts/Sarimax.py`, `forecasts/dcf.py`, `forecasts/dcfe.py` and `forecasts/ri.py` to produce price/return predictions.
-   - `forecasts/Combination_Forecast.py` aggregates the outputs from all models and produces a blended forecast plus a scoring table.

-4. **Optimise the portfolio**
-   - Execute `python Optimiser/Portfolio_Optimisation.py` to calculate covariance matrices, apply a range of optimisers (max Sharpe, Sortino, MIR, etc.) and export portfolio weights, performance metrics and breakdown tables.
+* **`wallstreetbets_scrapping.py`** – Scrapes posts and comments from
+  r/wallstreetbets.
+Ticker mentions are analysed with NLTK’s VADER sentiment classifier and aggregated scores are saved.

+## Relative Valuation (`rel_val`)

+Provides multiple models blending peer multiples and fundamental data:

+* **`pe.py`, `price_to_sales.py`, `pbv.py`, `ev.py`** – Compute valuations based on
+  industry‑average P/E, P/S, P/BV and EV/Sales multiples.
+* **`graham_model.py`** – Implements a Graham‑style intrinsic value combining
+  earnings and book value metrics.
+* **`relative_valuation.py`** – Consolidates all relative valuation signals into a single fair value estimate.

+## Portfolio Optimisation (`Optimiser`)

+* **`portfolio_functions.py`** – Utility functions for portfolio return,
+  volatility, tracking error, downside deviation and a variety of risk metrics.
+* **`portfolio_optimisers.py`** – Implements optimisers including maximum Sharpe,
+  Sortino, mean/variance with bounds, equal‑risk contribution and custom information ratio objectives using `scipy.optimize`.
+* **`Portfolio_Optimisation.py`** – Main orchestration script.
+Loads price
+  history and forecasts, computes bounds from market cap and sector limits, runs the optimisers and writes detailed results (weights, attribution, performance statistics) back to Excel.

+## Running the Toolkit

+A typical end‑to‑end workflow is:

+1. **Data download** – Run the scripts under `fetch_data/` to gather the latest market, fundamental and macro data.
+2. **Indicator generation** – Execute the scripts in `indicators/` to compute technical and sentiment indicators.
+3. **Forecasting** – Produce valuation forecasts using the models in `forecasts/`.
+Individual models may take time depending on the amount of data and the number of Monte‑Carlo simulations.
+4. **Portfolio optimisation** – Run
+   `python Optimiser/Portfolio_Optimisation.py` to build the covariance matrix and produce optimised portfolios.

-Intermediate data and results are written to dated Excel files so they can be inspected or further processed outside Python.
+Intermediate results are written to dated Excel files such as `Portfolio_Optimisation_Forecast_<date>.xlsx` for transparency.

 ## Notes

-Some scripts reference absolute paths under the author's home directory.
-Adjust these paths to match your environment before running the code.
-A few models rely on historical files that are not included in the repository.
+Some modules reference absolute paths tailored to my own machine and expect input Excel workbooks that are not part of this repository.
+Adjust `config.py` to point at your own data locations before running the scripts.

 ## License

-This project is provided as-is under the MIT License.
+This project is released under the MIT License.